Deep Residual Networks for Gravitational Wave Detection: Training and test datasets

 The training dataset had a duration of 12 days and comprised real noise from the O3a LIGO run and injections of non-aligned BBH waveforms (corresponding to the assumptions of dataset 4 in \cite{challenge1}).
 The noise was sampled from parts of O3a that are available from the Gravitational Wave Open Science Center (GWOSC).
 Only segments with a minimum duration of 2h, where both LIGO detectors registered good quality data, excluding 10s around detections listed in GWTC-2 were included (see \cite{challenge1} fore more details).
 Applying these criteria, leaves a dataset with noise for each of the two aLIGO detectors, Hanford (H1) and Livingston (L1), with a total duration of 11 weeks, with a sampling rate of 2048 Hz.

 The injected BBH waveforms were generated using the waveform model IMRPhenomXPHM \cite{IMRPhenomXPHM_ref}, in which a lower-frequency cutoff of 20 Hz was applied.
-The masses $m_1, m_2$ of individual components were in the range $7 M_\odot - 50 M_\odot$ (corresponding to a maximum signal duration of 20 s).
+The masses $m_1, m_2$ of individual components were in the range $7 M_\odot - 50 M_\odot$ (corresponding to a maximum signal duration of 20s).
 The signals were uniformly distributed in coalescence phase, polarization, inclination, declination and right ascension (see \cite{challenge1} for details).
 The waveforms were not injected uniform in volume, but the {\it chirp distance} $d_c$ was sampled (instead of the luminosity distance $d$).
 This choice increases the number of low-mass systems which can be detected.
 The chirp distance is defined as where $ \mathcal{M}_{c} = \left(m_{1} m_{2}\right)^{3 / 5} /\left(m_{1}+m_{2}\right)^{1 / 5}$ is the chirp mass and $ \mathcal{M}_{c, 0}=1.4 / 2^{1 / 5} \mathrm{M}_{\odot} $ is a fiducial value.
 The spins of the individual components had an isotropically distributed orientation with a magnitude between 0 and 0.99 (hence, precession effects are present).
 All higher-order modes up to $(4,-4)$ available in IMRPhenomXPHM are included.
 A taper window was applied to the start of each waveform.
+Figure \ref{fig:injections} illustrates a representative data segment of the training set.

-The training dataset comprised the first 12 days of the 11-week dataset, resulting in 740k noise segments (for each of the two detectors) of duration 1.25s with a stride of 1.4s (there is a time gap of 0.15s between samples), which constituted the background noise.
-We then generated a set of 38k waveforms and each one was injected randomly into about 19 different background segments, resulting in 38k foreground segments that contain injections, leading to a balanced training set.
+The training dataset comprised the first 12 days of the 11-week dataset, resulting in 740k noise segments (for each of the two detectors) of duration 1.25s, which constituted the background noise.
+We then generated a set of 38k waveforms and each one was injected randomly into about 19 different background segments, resulting in 740k foreground segments that contain injections, leading to a balanced training set.
 The time of coalescence is chosen to randomly fall within the 0.625s and 0.825s mark in each segment.
 This means that, regardless of the actual duration of the injected signal, only the last cycles corresponding to less than 1s duration are kept for training for any choice of parameters.